jholdstock/Decred-Bug-Bounty-Proposal/README.md

 **When and Duration:**

-I suggest we plan to get this up for vote in one week.
-And launch the bug bounty project by the last week of december.
+ * I suggest we plan to get this up for vote in one week.
+And launch the bug bounty project by the last week of December or January first week.

-This project would be approved for 6 months the end of which I will compile a detailed report for the community and if all goes well request for another 6 months extension using a revised proposal.
+ * This project would be approved for 6 months the end of which I will compile a detailed report for the community and if all goes well request for another 6 months extension using a revised proposal.

 **Work Flow**